 “Good quality, restful sleep in an appropriate amount does impact heart health in multiple ways.
 In general, poor sleep leads to a change in metabolism, often leading to weight gain,” Dr. Hartman says.
 “Furthermore, poor sleep leads to fatigue during the day, which certainly makes a person less apt to have the energy to exercise and be active.”

-If you have any questions about your heart health, consult with your UnityPoint Health primary care provider.
+If you have any questions about your heart health or heart numbers, consult with your UnityPoint Health primary care provider.

 comments powered by